shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

 # Microsoft Invest - Auditing creatives

-Buyers must submit creatives to Xandr so that they can be audited before running on Xandr real-time inventory.
-Creatives that fail the Xandr platform audit will not run.
+Buyers must submit creatives to Microsoft Advertising so that they can be audited before running on Microsoft Advertising real-time inventory.
+Creatives that fail the Microsoft Advertising platform audit will not run.

-All aggregators, including Microsoft, require creatives to be audited by the Xandr team prior to running on their inventory.
-Xandr conducts a combination of human and automated auditing for every creative that is added to the platform.
+All aggregators, including Microsoft, require creatives to be audited by the Microsoft Advertising team prior to running on their inventory.
+Microsoft Advertising conducts a combination of human and automated auditing for every creative that is added to the platform.

 Creatives may be automatically opted in or out of the auditing process.
 Creatives that are added using the UI are notated with "no audit" by default.
 Creatives that are added using the API will be marked for audit by default.
 In the UI, the audit status can be changed using the **Creative Quality** section on the **Create New** and **Edit** screens, as well as the **Creative Manager**.
 For more information, see [Select an Audit Option for a Creative](select-an-audit-option-for-a-creative.md) and [Update Creatives in bulk](update-creatives-in-bulk.md).

-If a creative has been altered on the Xandr platform after successfully passing the platform audit, its audit status will be automatically reset so that it can be re-audited.
-The creative must be manually resubmitted for audit if it is altered outside of Xandr.
+If a creative has been altered on the Microsoft Advertising platform after successfully passing the platform audit, its audit status will be automatically reset so that it can be re-audited.
+The creative must be manually resubmitted for audit if it is altered outside of Microsoft Advertising.
 For example, in cases where it is redirected to another creative or its graphical assets are altered.

-Since Xandr charges a fee for each audited creative and buyers may incur additional fees for a failed audit, it's important to test the creative's functionality and review the compliance policies prior to submission.
-Creatives can be tested by putting a valid Xandr ID at the end of the following URLs:
+Since Microsoft Advertising charges a fee for each audited creative and buyers may incur additional fees for a failed audit, it's important to test the creative's functionality and review the compliance policies prior to submission.
+Creatives can be tested by putting a valid Microsoft Advertising ID at the end of the following URLs:

 - [https://creative-preview-an.com/cached/creative/insert
   creative id here](https://creative-preview-an.com/cached/creative/insert%20creative%20id%20here) **for Secure Previews**